petereon/haskell-presentation/presentation.md

 ## Loops

 - No loops
+- Not one
+- Anywhere

 ---

 ## Recursion

-- Only way to loop
+- Only way to "loop"
 - Tail-call optimization

 ```haskell